The Impact of Shocks on the Vertical Structure of Eccentric Disks: Results

-Another way in which to calibrate the change in energy of the column is to compare $e_{\rm tot}$ to the specific binding energy for matter in the orbital plane, $e_{\rm b} = GM/(2a)$.
-For $e=0.9$, the increase in column energy is $\simeq 0.35 e_{\rm b}$ after one orbit and reaches $\simeq e_{\rm b}$ after two.
-Such a large change in energy clearly signals that in this case the orbit must have changed substantially.
-This amount of energy is small compared to the potential energy available at pericenter (for $e=0.9$, $20 e_{\rm b}$), but comparable to the potential energy separating the base of the column (i.e., $z=0$) from infinity, $1.05 e_{\rm b}$ for $e=0.9$.
-Because the dissipated energy must ultimately be drawn from the orbital energy, in a realistic disk we expect that the orbits evolve as a result of the shock dissipation, diminishing in semimajor axis and becoming less elliptical.
+An indicator of the possible importance of mass-loss arises from another way in which to calibrate the change in energy of the column: to compare $e_{\rm tot}$ to the specific binding energy for matter in the orbital plane, $e_{\rm b} = GM/(2a)$.
+For $e=0.9$ of the model \textbf{H01}, the increase in column energy is $\simeq 0.2 e_{\rm b}$ after one orbit and reaches $\simeq e_{\rm b}$ on the limit cycle.
+This amount of energy is small compared to the potential energy available at pericenter (for $e=0.9$, $20 e_{\rm b}$), but comparable to the potential energy separating the base of the column (i.e., $z=0$) from infinity when it is at apocenter, $1.05 e_{\rm b}$ for $e=0.9$.

+Because the dissipated energy must ultimately be drawn from the orbital energy, and, as we have just seen, for high-eccentricity orbits the amounts in question are comparable to the initial orbital energy, these orbits must evolve as a result of the shock dissipation, diminishing in semimajor axis and becoming less elliptical.
+This conclusion can be avoided only if some other mechanism restores the lost orbital energy.